nicode-io/The_Starting_Point/README.md

 ### Django

+In this part, we aim to discover the (best) powerfull framework which is Django.
+We started with a small project to understand the MTV models and the ORM power.

-If you want to start from scratch the project to get a better understanding, you can visit [THIS REPOSITORY](https://github.com/nicode-io/Workshop_Python_Django/blob/master/README.md)
+* If you want to start from scratch the project to get a better understanding, you can visit [THIS REPOSITORY](https://github.com/nicode-io/Workshop_Python_Django/blob/master/README.md)

-This part contains a starting project which includes:
+* This part contains a starting project which includes:
   *   Basic structure
   *   An app "Event"
   *   Models
   *   Views
   *   Forms
   *   Templates

-It also includes .PDF files of the Prezi slideshow, an online and dynamic version of it is available [HERE](https://prezi.com/view/7GGLxCYaLUDdi1pdfKwK).
+* It also includes .PDF files of the Prezi slideshow, an online and dynamic version of it is available [HERE](https://prezi.com/view/7GGLxCYaLUDdi1pdfKwK).

 ---